pg-spot-ops/pg-spot-operator/README.md

 Spot Operator can also be used to "just" provision and sustain VMs for any custom workloads in need of cheap VMs.
 Relevant
 flags: `--vm-only`, `--connstr-only` or `--connstr-output-path` + `--connstr-format=ssh|ansible`.

-For example to run your custom Ansible scripted verification of some large multi-DB backups on fast local storage for peanuts, one could go:
+For example to run your custom Ansible scripted verification of some large multi-TB backups on fast local storage for peanuts, one could go:

 ```